Wulfthryth of Wilton

 Wulfthryth, also known as Wilfrida (died c.
-1000), was the second known consort of Edgar, King of England in the early 960s.
+1000), was the second known consort of Edgar, King of England, in the early 960s.
 Historians disagree whether she was his wife or mistress.
-Their daughter Edith was widely regarded in the eleventh century as a saint.
-In 964 Edgar married Ælfthryth, and then or earlier Wulfthryth returned to Wilton Abbey, where she had been brought up, with her daughter.
-Wulfthryth remained there for the rest of her life as abbess and died on 21 September in an unknown year around 1000.
+In 964, Edgar married Ælfthryth, and then or earlier Wulfthryth returned to Wilton Abbey, where she had been educated.
+She was accompanied by her daughter Edith, who was widely revered in the eleventh century as a saint.
+Wulfthryth remained there for the rest of her life as abbess and died on 21 September in an unknown year, around 1000.
 She was regarded as a saint at Wilton, but her cult did not spread more widely.